 York home prices are not only among the most expensive in Maine, but York real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, York is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, York is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in York who work in management occupations (15.36%), sales jobs (10.79%), and office and administrative support (9.32%).
+Unlike some towns, York isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in York are a mix of both white- and blue-collar jobs.
+Overall, York is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in York who work in management occupations (15.99%), sales jobs (11.60%), and office and administrative support (9.11%).

 Of important note, York is also a town of artists.
 York has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape York’s character.